 Here are the success rates of IVF and live births after egg retrieval, according to the ages of women:

-- For those under the age of 35, the percentage of live births per egg is 54.4%.
+- Under the age of 35, the percentage of live births per egg is 54.4%.

 - For those aged between 35 and 37, the percentage of live births per egg is 42%.

-- For those aged between 41 and 42 years, the percentage of live births per egg is 13.3%
+- Age between 41 and 42 years, the percentage of live births per egg is 13.3%

 - As for women aged 43 and over, the percentage is approximately 3.9%